Model-Checking of Linear-Time Properties in Multi-Valued Systems: Conclusions

-There were many work on multi-valued model checking, for example, \cite{bruns99,bruns00,chechik00,chechik04,chechik012,chechik06,chechik01,godefroid03,huth01,kupferman07,droste09}.
-As we said in the introduction part, we adopted a direct method to model checking of multi-valued linear-time properties instead of those existing indirectly methods.
-Precisely, the existing methods of mv-model checking still used the classical method with some minor correction.
-That is, instead of checking of $TS\models P$ for an mv-linear time property $P$ using the inclusion of the trace function $Traces(TS)\subseteq P$, the existing method only checked the membership degree of the language $Traces(TS)\cap L({\cal A}_{\neg P})$, where ${\cal A}_{\neg P}$ is an mv-B\"{u}chi automaton such that $L({\cal A}_{\neg P})=\neg P$.
-However, as said in Ref. \cite{baier08}, the equivalences and preorders between transitions systems that ``corresponding'' to linear temporal logic are based on traces inclusion and equality.
-In this paper, we adopted the multi-valued model checking $TS\models P$ by using directly the inclusion relation $Traces(TS)\subseteq P$.
-In general, we used implication connective as a primitive connective in mv-logic which satisfies $a\leq b$ iff $a\rw b=1$ to define the membership degree of the inclusion of $Traces(TS)$ into $P$.
+There was much work on the multi-valued model checking, for example, \cite{bruns99,bruns00,chechik00,chechik04,chechik012,chechik06,chechik01,godefroid03,huth01,kupferman07,droste09}.
+As we said in the introduction part, we adopted a direct method to model checking of multi-valued linear-time properties instead of those existing indirect methods.
+More precisely, the existing methods of mv-model checking still used the classical method with some minor correction.
+That is, instead of checking $TS\models P$ for an mv-linear time property $P$ using the inclusion of the trace function $Traces(TS)\subseteq P$, the existing method only checked the membership degree of the language $Traces(TS)\cap L({\cal A}_{\neg P})$, where ${\cal A}_{\neg P}$ is an mv-B\"{u}chi automaton such that $L({\cal A}_{\neg P})=\neg P$.
+However, as said in Ref. \cite{baier08}, the equivalences and preorders between transitions systems that ``correspond'' to linear temporal logic are based on trace inclusion and equality.
+In this paper, we adopted the multi-valued model checking of $TS\models P$ by using directly the inclusion relation $Traces(TS)\subseteq P$.
+In general, we used the implication connective as a primitive connective in mv-logic which satisfies $a\leq b$ iff $a\rw b=1$ to define the membership degree of the inclusion of $Traces(TS)$ into $P$.
 We give further comments on the comparison of our method to the existing approaches as follows.